bjornargv/AuroraTrade/README.md

 # AuroraTrade
 AuroraTrade is an elegant day trading bot designed to navigate the captivating world of cryptocurrency.
 Focusing on the BTC/NOK trading pair on Kraken, the bot employs a simple yet effective Moving Average Crossover strategy.
-AuroraTrade aims to provide users with a delightful trading experience that resonates with the mesmerizing beauty of the Nordic skies.
+AuroraTrade aims to provide users with a delightful trading experience that resonates with the beauty of the Nordic skies.

 ### Technical stuff